jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

     This should be done on the host running Enterprise Gateway as well as all the remote hosts on which the kernel is launched.

-- **I'm trying to use a notebook with user impersonation on a Kerberos authenticated cluster but it fails to authenticate.**
+- **I'm trying to use a notebook with user impersonation on a Kerberos enabled cluster but it fails to authenticate.**

     When using user impersonation in a YARN cluster with Kerberos authentication, if Kerberos is not setup properly you will usually see the following warning that will keep a notebook from connecting: